Flower Hill, New York: In popular culture

-Over the years, scenes for several movies and television shows have been filmed in the Village of Flower Hill, including scenes for A Stranger Is Watching, Boardwalk Empire, Too Big to Fail, and Billions.
+Over the years, scenes for several movies and television shows have been filmed in the Village of Flower Hill – including scenes for A Stranger Is Watching, Boardwalk Empire, Too Big to Fail, The Outcasts, and Billions.
 Additionally, scenes for a David Chase movie were filmed in a home on Bonnie Heights Road, and TruTV shot a show on tag sales in Flower Hill.